 - HRA completions increased an incredible 700% in just 3 years’ time!

 - The new patient connection hub booked appointments with 28.75% of users without a primary care provider.

 - Continually refine your HRA promotions.
 Audit your messaging and channels every month.
 Brainstorm with your team annually to generate ideas for improvement.

-- Analyze you entire workflow for opportunities.
+- Analyze your entire workflow for opportunities.
 Understand your true goals.
 Undoubtedly, the untapped potential of users without PCPs were extremely valuable to us.

 - Remember, HRA completion isn’t the end goal here, ROI is.
 We are looking to develop audiences to target people and optimize based on those people who have had a primary encounter with Baptist Health after taking an HRA.

 - As HRAs grow, be ready for pushback.
-As these grow, more questions will arise from locations and potentially from leadership.
+It is probable that more questions will arise from locations and potentially from leadership in the future.
 Have a plan and strategy in place to address any questions or concerns.